 - Base your meals on fresh fruits and vegetables, none of which takes much preparation or cooking time.

 This is a transcript from the video series The Mayo Clinic Diet — The Healthy Approach to Weight Loss.
-Watch it now, on The Great Courses Plus.
+Watch it now, on Wondrium.

-One of the most common obstacles I hear with physical activity is, “I don’t have time to exercise.”
-I would suggest that everybody’s busy.
-I don’t know too many people who have too much time—most people don’t have extra time.
-Much of the time, it’s a matter of priorities rather than time.
+One of the most common defenses against physical activity is, “I don’t have time to exercise.”
+Everybody’s busy and most people don’t have extra time.
+However, it’s a matter of priorities rather than time.

 Try looking for hidden time-sinks in your schedule.
 For example, the average American watches more than four hours of television each day, and more than 10 hours of total screen time daily.
 Although some of that may be for productive activities, most people may not have to look hard to find a lot of extra time for physical activity.

 Learn more about the science of weight and weight loss

 Finally, you may be a person who says you don’t exercise because you’re too tired to exercise.
 Believe it or not, that may be because you’re not exercising enough.